The Floor Scrapers and the Making of a Caillebotte Masterpiece

 Right now the National Gallery is having an exhibition of an Impressionist whose reputation has grown over the last 25 years, Gustave Caillebotte.
 Gustave Caillebotte: The Painter’s Eye will be on view until October 4.

-It’s interesting how his first masterpiece, The Floor Scrapers was rejected by the Salon in 1875, but part of the Impressionists’ exhibition the next year.
-The masterful painting granted Caillebotte entry into the Impressionist group.
+Caillebotte’s first masterpiece, The Floor Scrapers, was rejected by the Salon in 1875, but accepted into the Impressionist group exhibition the next year.
 He repaid his dear friends by buying up many of their works and then donating them to the French state after he died.
-Many of the paintings he owned are part of Paris’ great early modern museum, Musée d’Orsay.
-It’s appropriate that the museum that houses so many Impressionist works is a former train station, since modern trains inspired viewers to observe the transient views of the world that the Impressionists transience painted so well.
+Today many of those paintings belong to Paris’ great early modern museum, Musée d’Orsay.

 There are so many reasons The Floor Scrapers is my favorite work by Caillebotte.
-The composition is extraordinarily well balanced with an artful asymmetry.
-There’s the tilted floor plane, a view that artists would only start to use after they discovered photography and how it frames pictures differently.
-There’s also the dignity given to labor and the beautiful anatomy.
+The composition is extraordinarily well balanced with artful asymmetry on a tilted floor plane.
+(The invention of photography encouraged artists to look through the viewfinder and frame pictures differently.)
+There’s also the dignity given to labor, the working man and his beautiful anatomy.

-Finally it’s incredible to see how Caillebotte painted tactile contrasts on wood in the various stages of sanding, what looks like with or without varnish, and in the light and shadow.
-Compared to the other Impressionists, Caillebotte painted with definition and a moderate amount of precision.
-Yet when he illuminates the floor with natural light from the window, we see a wonderful scintillating values, colors and textures.
-Yellow shines through with touches of blue, but in the distance it becomes an earthy brown.
+Most it’s incredible to see how Caillebotte painted tactile contrasts on wood in the various stages of sanding, what looks like with or without varnish, and in the light and shadow.
+Caillebotte painted with more definition and precision than other Impressionists.
+Yet he illuminates the floor with natural light from the window and we see a wonderful scintillating values, colors and textures.
+Yellow shines through with touches of blue, but in the distance everything becomes an earthy brown color.

 To understand how good this painting actually is, it’s useful to compare it with another version of floor scrapers that he did.
 It’s a simpler composition from a different angle, with fantastic lighting effects.
 Enlarging the photo here will really show off the reflections on the floor.
 (It isn’t in the National Gallery’s show, but was also part of the 2nd Impressionist exhibition in 1876.)